 If you want to abide by the Security Rule and properly protect the data, the cloud platform you choose should encrypt data whether it is in-transit or at-rest.

 HIPAA Compliant Encryption: Advanced Encryption Standard 256-bit (AES-256)

-The HIPAA compliant cloud storage service provider’s system should also encrypt all data for backup, both during transmission and once stored.
-Each HIPAA compliant backup should be encrypted with yet another set of keys for the best possible compliance solution.
-The best HIPAA compliant cloud storage specifically approaches encryption with a 512-bit key determined with a sha256 hash algorithm delivered in XTS-plain64 cipher mode that abides by the AES-256 standard.
-Related to the 512 bits, 256 of them (half) are used for each of two keys (cipher and XTS).
+The HIPAA-compliant cloud storage service provider’s system should also encrypt all data for backup, both during transmission and once stored.
+Each HIPAA-compliant backup should be encrypted with yet another set of keys for the best possible compliance solution.
+The best HIPAA-compliant cloud storage specifically approaches encryption with a 512-bit key determined with a sha256 hash algorithm delivered in XTS-plain64 cipher mode that abides by the AES-256 standard.
+Related to the 512 bits, 256 of them (half) are used for each of the two keys (cipher and XTS).

 Managing HIPAA data storage encryption keys

 A key management service (KMS) should be used that utilizes peer-to-peer replication.
 The KMS is a chief issue because, at a large scale, it can become unmanageable to rapidly encrypt, store, and decrypt data.
 The KMS that is implemented for the best HIPAA-compliant cloud storage serves as a centralized access control while providing simple monitoring and logging.
 The key-encryption key should be changed routinely, every 3 months.
 Multiple sets of keys should be stored.
 The best HIPAA-compliant cloud storage uses an active KEK for encryption and formerly active KEK sets for decryption.
 Access to the KEK sets should be at the level of each individual key, via a control list.
 The ability to access keys should be limited to users and services that are authenticated.
 All requests should be logged.